CarolynMcNabb/GBGABA_pilot_analysis/fMRI/README.md

 1. readout time=  ([(EPI factor (89))/(parallel image (1) )-1]*echo spacing (0.58 ms))/1000=.05104
 1. Analysis scripts have been developed mainly for analysis of workpackage 1 data but should be easy enough to modify for use in workpackage 2.
 The main modifications needed for workpackage 2 will be in GLM design and implementation.
 Hopefully the preprocessing steps shouldn't need much tinkering though.
+1. See this [article](https://www.sciencedirect.com/science/article/pii/S1053811914010428#f0010) for an idea of how to do the repeated measures design.